brickcamp/website/README.md

 ## Foundation
-> A dwarf standing on the shoulders of a giant may see farther than a giant himself.
+> A dwarf standing on the shoulders of a giant may see farther than a giant himself. <br>
 > _Bernard of Chartres_

 BrickCamp is only possible because of some amazing projects and technologies out there.
 This project is based on: